zmcartor/homestead-guide/source/glossary.rst

 .. _gas:

    gas
       Name for the `cryptofuel` that is consumed when code is executed by the EVM.
-The gas is paid for execution fee for every operation made on an Ethereum blockchain.
+The gas is paid for execution fee for every operation made on an Expanse blockchain.

 .. _gas limit: